HacktoberfestSIT/Problem-Solving/README.md

 e.g Palindrome_Number-abc123

 Include the following in the folder:
-### Your working code
+- Your working code

-### Screenshot of that exact code being accepted
+- Screenshot of said code being accepted

 Take note of the following:
-### Failing to get your solution accepted and/or using some other piece of code than what's working in the screenshot will get your PR rejected
+- Failing to get your solution accepted and/or using some other piece of code than what's working in the screenshot will get your PR rejected

-### Tweaking anything in the repository other than the folder of your current solution will get your PR rejected
+- Tweaking anything in the repository other than the folder of your current solution will get your PR rejected

 ## Problems